nerdalert/graphite-grafana/README.md

 # Container image for go-carbon, carbonapi and grafana

+- See [Cloud Bandwidth](https://github.com/nerdalert/cloud-bandwidth) for an example usage.
 ## Quick Start

 - Using Docker or Podman, run the following.
 Once up and running point your browser to the container address to view the grafana UI.